oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 -  Provision a VCN and subnet
 -  Create a bastion
 -  Provision, connect, and load data into an OCI MySQL Database system
--  Provision, connect, load target schemas in to an Autonomous Data Warehouse (ADW) instance
+-  Provision, connect, load target schemas into an Autonomous Data Warehouse (ADW) instance

 ### Prerequisites